CodeDaim0n/cookiecutter-agentic-ai/README.md

 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits

 Developed by Anjali Jain